 Sponsors to Thank

-It takes many community sponsors to make Commonwheel’s 2013 Arts & Crafts Festival successful.
-We greatly appreciate their sense of community and support for the arts.
-Their donations of time, labor, prizes and materials help to make our festival exciting & fun for all ages.
+It takes many community volunteers and sponsors to make this Festival successful.
+Commonwheel applauds their sense of community and support for the Arts.
+Their donations of time, advertising, labor, prizes and materials make this Festival exciting & fun.

 In 2009 our Art Festival became a more “Sustainable” Event.